-Is the Bible the only ancient record to recount a flood of huge proportions?
+Is the Bible the only ancient record to recount a flood of enormous proportions?
 Hardly!
 Over 270 civilizations have flood stories similar to the Genesis account.
-In fact, if the Flood did indeed occur, it would be surprising if other civilizations did not have oral traditions of it.
+If the flood had indeed occurred, it would have been surprising if other civilizations did not have oral Flood traditions.
 Some are even older than the Bible.
-For this reason a number of scholars feel that the Bible copied from older accounts.
+For this reason, many scholars feel that the Bible is copied from older accounts.

 But is it a problem that Genesis may not contain the oldest written flood story?
-And would this mean that the biblical account was only copying from other sources?
+And would this mean that the biblical account was only copied from other sources?
 The answer is no to both questions.
 The true story was passed on from Noah and his sons to those who descended from them.
-As is always true with oral tradition, the details change over time and eventually some of these stories are recorded in written form.
+As is always valid with oral tradition, the details change over time, and eventually, some of these stories are recorded in written form.

-While some earlier written sources may have been used, as Christians we understand by faith that God revealed to Moses the true account of creation, the fall, the flood, and other events that occurred long before Moses lived (ca. 1525-1405 BC).
+While some earlier written sources may have been used, Christians understand by faith that God revealed to Moses the accurate account of creation, the fall, the flood, and other events long before Moses lived (ca. 1525-1405 BC).

-We should expect that other peoples would seek to record the origin of the world, and that their pagan belief system would enter into these stories.
+We should expect that other peoples would seek to record the world's origin and that their pagan belief system would enter into these stories.
 One such Babylonian example is The Epic of Gilgamesh.
 While the original epic predated Genesis, the version of this story below is probably written around 1600 BC and includes only part of Tablet 11.